10/29/2020

 speaker

 We do think that's a relevant metric.
 That's what we put out in our slide deck.
 However, as far as we understand, if you think about the business, the February marks the last month of pre-COVID, right?
 So trying to understand the business trend, how that has changed through COVID.
 So putting out what last, you know, year over year is not a function of just what's happening today.
 It's also a function of what happened last year.
 All of us on this call know what happened last year at this point is fairly irrelevant given how COVID has changed our business, right?
-But we do think that the point that you are making, which is the year over year decline, is an important one.
-And that's why you put it in boldface on our slide deck.
+But we do think that the point that you are making, which is the year over year decline, is an important one, and that's why we put it in board phase on our side deck.

 speaker